LaurentMazare/ocaml-tensorflow-eager/README.md

 Experimental [OCaml](http://ocaml.org) bindings for [TensorFlow](http://tensorflow.org) [Eager execution](https://github.com/tensorflow/tensorflow/tree/r1.5/tensorflow/contrib/eager).

+These bindings are pretty much out of date.
+Some bindings for [PyTorch](https://pytorch.org) can be found in the [ocaml-torch repo](https://github.com/LaurentMazare/ocaml-torch).

 When using TensorFlow Eager execution, operations are executed immediately in the same way as [PyTorch](http://pytorch.org/).
 The computation graph is dynamic.